 In recent years, sustainability has become an integral part of our world.
-As we learn more about the damaging effects we are having on our environment, the more we strive to do more to minimize the damage.
+As we learn more about the damaging effects we have on our environment, we strive to do more to minimize the damage.
 Farmers are no exception to this.

-The term “sustainability,” as it is applied to agriculture, describes a holistic, long-term approach to business on-farm that means maximising economic and environmental stability, equity and health of the farm, business and family.
-In the pursuit of sustainable agriculture, farmers must balance three interactive components;
+The term “sustainability,” as it is applied to agriculture, describes a holistic, long-term approach to business on-farm that means maximizing economic and environmental stability, equity and health of the farm, business and family.
+In the pursuit of sustainable agriculture, farmers must balance three interactive components.

 Let’s talk about these components.

 Farms are businesses.
 For farmers, it is often their sole source of income.
-For a farm to be sustainable, they must be economically viable.
-Many people believe that environmentally sustainable farming practices are much too expensive for farmers to implement, however this is not true.
-While implementing practice that improve the environmental sustainability of a farm may not translate into immediate economic profits, there will be positive economic impacts.
+For a farm to be sustainable, it must be economically viable.
+Many people believe that environmentally sustainable farming practices are much too expensive for farmers to implement; however, this is not true.
+While implementing practices that improve the environmental sustainability of a farm may not translate into immediate economic profits, there will be positive economic impacts.